one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBook Air 7,2 profile
      - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
   - Keyboard backlight is controlled with left ctrl + alt + brightness keys (F6/F7).
 There are 7 stages, including off
-  - I have not confirmed if Filevault works but don't see why it wouldn't.
-However, the config.plist isn't set up properly for it.
-    - If you want to enable it, adjust the config file according to [here](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/security#filevault) first!

 ### What's Working:
   - Just about everything!